Strain Requirements

 If you grow your cells on agar plates, aim to have a lawn covering between ½ to ⅔ of the plate, and streak the rest of the plate to obtain single colonies to check the culture is pure.
 Depending on the species you may need to prepare more than one plate.

-Quantifying your cells
+Quantifying your cells using optical density

 If you subcultured your pure single colony into a liquid broth, you should aim to harvest cells during the mid log/exponential growth phase.
 This is typically between an OD600 of 0.5 - 1, depending on the organism you are culturing.
 Mix the culture thoroughly before measuring the optical density and blank using sterile broth.